MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Manage and Configure the Microsoft Edge Driver Service

 When you create a new `EdgeDriver` object to start a Microsoft Edge session, Selenium launches a new Microsoft Edge Driver process that the `EdgeDriver` object communicates with.
 The Microsoft Edge Driver process is closed when you call the `EdgeDriver` object's `Quit` method.
-This can be inefficient if you have many tests because each test will create its own driver process and wait for the driver process to launch.
+This can be inefficient if you have many tests, because each test creates its own driver process and waits for the driver process to launch.
 Instead, you can create a single Microsoft Edge Driver process and reuse it for multiple tests.

 Selenium uses the `EdgeDriverService` class to manage a Microsoft Edge Driver process.
 You can create an `EdgeDriverService` once before running your tests, and pass the `EdgeDriverService` object to the `EdgeDriver` constructor when creating a new `EdgeDriver` object.
 When you pass an `EdgeDriverService` to the `EdgeDriver` constructor, the `EdgeDriver` object will use this `EdgeDriverService` instead of creating a new one.

-You can also use `EdgeDriverService` to configure command-line options for the Microsoft Edge Driver process.
+You can also use `EdgeDriverService` to configure command-line options for the Microsoft Edge Driver process, as shown below.

 The following snippet creates a new `EdgeDriverService` and enables verbose log output:

 #### [C#](#tab/c-sharp/)